Style3D/StyleXD/README.md

 Currently we've finish the data desensitization process and open sourced 1204 items over total 23,276 items on [Kaggle](https://www.kaggle.com/datasets/style3d/stylexda-multi-modal-benchmark-of-fashion).
 We plan to open source the full dataset at the end of this year.

 ### Benchmarks and Experiments

+#### Garment Parsing
+We conducted an initial baseline experiment on garment part parsing using [PointTransformerV3](https://github.com/Pointcept/PointTransformerV3).
+For details on data preprocessing and initial results, please refer to the `experiments/garmentparsing` directory.

 #### Garment Reconstruction

 We have updated the initial experiment code and result in `experiments\garmentrecon`.
 And we will continue to update the benchmark result.